Locking Down Rsync for Multiple Directories

 command="echo $SSH_ORIGINAL_COMMAND >> /tmp/rsync_commands", no-x11-forwarding,no-user-rc,no-pty, no-agent-forwarding,no-port-forwarding ssh-rsa AAAAB3NzaC1yc2EAAAAD AQABAAABAQDU5/ae75cnamjnegGyk8gj64xkD4dVkUHlrnKdwz6bFIJnH8jPgBYyS5v mBS/QkhjTTwdjhwesdahgaRX11+DpbNUoC9TeJVtf20y3gZ+m741i0RmfEMTn1U/IPm ziwH+7QECFI1r48wBF0ltDdzGbKeC9vnrOM07m4ZtyUT2BNUU7BhxW7i1u8ftT1J4EN K+4ZRTwJ8sTaaaTh0NL8S8kuN3SoXhJCpJQ5T2X3VTATSX9F+FMf4ODfB5H15URoe8O qD9+ugfqI7y5C+jftZArrCLI+XzcVa/AH80z80QK6opchIWoRF7yaaPC+9kmBGfFR5m VeXzWYC8zvFLPu7Br myuser@src

-, and look at the file
+Now run the rsync command from src, and look at the file

-.
-This is the magic. dest
+/tmp/rsync_commands on dest.
+This is the magic. dest will not

-execute the command sent to it by src
+execute the command sent to it by src.
+Rather, it will execute the

-variable tells you what
+echo command.
+The $SSH_ORIGINAL_COMMAND variable tells you what

-server wanted to send to dest
+the src server wanted to send to dest.

-You can then alter your authorized_keys
+You can then alter your authorized_keys entry by including the

 mysterious command with the key: